kaiaai/micro_ros_arduino_kaia/README.md

 - type `kaia` in the search filter
 - click Install

-Keep in mind that this library is pre-built for ESP32 platform only.
-If you would like to use it with another platform, see instructions below on how to modify and rebuild the library.
-In particular, try omitting `-p esp32` in the `docker run` command.

 ## Install a library release by .zip download
 - Navigate to the [release section](https://github.com/kaiaai/micro_ros_arduino_kaia/releases), expand Assets and download the latest `Source code (zip)` release